 Hiking Trails

 June is an excellent time to hit Alaska’s many scenic trails.
-The trails are mostly clear of snow, and the summer temperatures are comfortable for long hikes.
+The trails are primarily snow-covered, and the summer temperatures are comfortable for long hikes.

 Popular Hiking Spots

-- Flattop Mountain Trail: Located in Chugach State Park, this trail gives you spectacular views of Anchorage and beyond.
-It’s one of the most popular hikes, but worth every step.
+- Flattop Mountain Trail: Located in Chugach State Park, this trail offers spectacular views of Anchorage and beyond.
+It’s one of the most popular hikes, but it’s worth every step.

 - Horseshoe Lake Trail: Found in Denali, this family-friendly hike provides views of a tranquil lake and opportunities to see beavers in action.